Senate approves bill to extend 9/11 victims fund

 Senate Democratic Leader Chuck Schumer of New York said the bill guarantees "once and for all that the heroes who rushed to the towers 18 years ago will no longer have to worry about compensation for their families when they're gone."

 First responders "won't have to return to Congress anymore to fight for the compensation they always should have been given," Schumer said.
-"They will be able to go home, attend to their illnesses, their family members, their friends.
+"They will be able to go home.
 That's what they always wanted to do, just take care of themselves and their families."

 Senate Majority Leader Mitch McConnell, who been the subject of withering attacks from comedian Jon Stewart and other activists, also hailed passage of the bill.

-The legislations makes "solemn commitments" to firefighters, police officers and other first responders who "rushed selflessly toward the World Trade Center" just moments after the 2001 terrorist attacks began, McConnell said.
+The legislation makes "solemn commitments" to firefighters, police officers and other first responders who "rushed selflessly toward the World Trade Center" just moments after the 2001 terrorist attacks began, McConnell said.

 "Congress can never repay these men, women and families for their sacrifices.
-But we can do our small part to try and make our heroes whole," McConnell said on the Senate floor.
-"That's why the Senate has never failed to attend to the (victims') fund before.
-We weren't about to do so now."
+But we can do our small part to try and make our heroes whole," McConnell said.

 The collapse of the World Trade Center in September 2001 sent a cloud of thick dust billowing over Lower Manhattan.
 Fires burned for weeks.
 Thousands of construction workers, police officers, firefighters and others spent time working in the soot, often without proper respiratory protection.